HL7/fhir-registry-protocols-ig/input/pagecontent/overview.md

     This content is automatically generated from CREDS.xml by overview.xslt -->

 The IG demonstrates a process and workflow to support the needs of clinical registries to define how registry submissions can be automatically extracted from multiple data sources and combined into a registry submission.
 It profiles the definitional resources needed to collect data and construct a registry submission using existing FHIR resource profiles.

+The IG demonstrates a process and workflow to support the needs of clinical registries to define how registry submissions can be automatically extracted from multiple data sources and combined into a registry submission.
+It profiles the definitional resources needed to collect data and construct a registry submission using existing FHIR resource profiles.

 This implementation guide used the HL7 FHIR Standard to: